Proposed solution

 In doing so they set three key goals:

 Realizing the airport’s vulnerability to typhoon-induced flooding, Kansai Airport was keen to find a solution in a timely manner.
-In this project they sought NACO’s unique combination of domain expertise as a world-class airport planning consultant, with knowledge of experts in water and flood resilience from group company Royal HaskoningDHV.
+In this project they sought NACO’s unique combination of domain expertise as a world-class airport planning consultant, with knowledge of experts in water and flood resilience from group company Haskoning.

 By taking a long-term perspective towards disaster resilience for airports, we can work towards mitigation, adaptation, and resilience by design – working with nature, instead of against it, to enable airports to pursue the best solutions, safeguard business continuity and contributing to a safe and comfortable passenger experience.